Flatliners

 The inciting incident occurs at 13 minutes when Courtney reveals her secret experiment: she wants to stop her heart and be revived to experience the afterlife.
 She's already prepared equipment in the basement lab..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Courtney flatlines for the first time.
+This shows the protagonist's commitment to Courtney flatlines for the first time.
 The group actively chooses to proceed with the experiment, crossing into forbidden territory.
 Her heart stops and she journeys into a beautiful afterlife vision., moving from reaction to action.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Courtney is killed by her manifestation - her dead sister.
 The ultimate price is paid.
-Her death proves the hauntings are lethal and there may be no escape from what they've unleashed., shows the protagonist at their lowest point.
+Her death proves the hauntings are lethal and there may be no escape from what they've unleashed., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Ray, who refused to flatline, helps them realize the solution: they must atone for their sins in the real world.
 Confession and making amends is the only way to stop the hauntings., demonstrating the transformation achieved throughout the journey.